 A North Carolina Summer Camp

-Falling Creek’s 545 acre campus is set in a secluded mountaintop cove in the Blue Ridge Mountains.
-Surrounded by hundreds of acres of privately owned forest and beautiful wilderness (placed in a conservation easement to protect rare plants and animals such as the endangered green salamander and pitcher plant), with close proximity to DuPont State Forest, Pisgah National Forest, and other wilderness areas, Western North Carolina offers an ideal setting for our traditional summer camp.
+Falling Creek Camp was founded in 1969 by Jim Miller as an independent Christian camp for boys.
+Our 900+ acre campus is set in a secluded mountaintop cove in the Blue Ridge Mountains — located near the town of Tuxedo, which is between Asheville, North Carolina, and Greenville, South Carolina.
+It is surrounded by hundreds of acres of privately-owned forest and beautiful wilderness (placed in a conservation easement to protect rare plants and animals such as the endangered green salamander and pitcher plant).
+Western North Carolina offers an ideal setting for our traditional summer camp, with close proximity to DuPont State Forest, Pisgah National Forest, and other wilderness areas.

-- 5 tennis courts, outdoor basketball court, athletic fields, archery and rifle range
+- Five tennis courts, a pickleball court, athletic fields, archery and rifle range.

-- Arts and crafts and pottery studio, blacksmith and woodworking shop
+- Arts and crafts and pottery studio, blacksmithing forge, and woodworking shop.

 Operations on National Forest System lands are authorized under Special Use Permit by the Pisgah National Forest.